 Non-exempt employees will use the designated timeclock system to log worked hours and request sick leave, vacation leave, and comp time.
-This timeclock system rounds each punch to the nearest 1/10 of an hour.
+This timeclock system records time to the minute.

 Exempt employees may be required to work beyond the designated work schedule to adequately fulfill their duties.
 Exempt employees will use the designated timeclock system to request sick leave and vacation leave.